List of Dexter characters: Ryan Chambers

 Ryan Chambers is a forensic intern and newcomer to the Forensics department in Miami Metro Homicide in season 6.
 She attends the university Vince Masuka teaches a class for in Forensic studies.
 Originally a fellow student, Peter, was chosen in favor for an internship with Vince, as he placed the highest test scores.
-However, later on when Omar Rivera's body was found, Peter faints at the scene, and Vince immediately replaced him with Ryan.
+However, later on when Omar Rivera's body was found, Peter faints at the scene, and Vince immediately replaces him with Ryan.
 She works alongside Vince Masuka during the Doomsday Killings acting as both his partner in the case and understudy, and slowly forms a relationship with him.
-Vince worked up the courage to ask her out on a date, and Ryan agreed.
+Vince works up the courage to ask her out on a date, and Ryan agrees.

-Ryan has a fascination with the buried Ice Truck Killer case; Masuka eventually brought up the evidence from the investigation for her to look through as a sort of gift.
-She expressed her fascination with the case, having followed it since the details were made public.
-A mannequin arm left in the evidence box was later stolen by her and sold on the internet because she needed money for rent.
+Ryan has a fascination with the buried Ice Truck Killer case; Masuka eventually brings up the evidence from the investigation for her to look through as a sort of gift.
+She expresses her fascination with the case, having followed it since the details were made public.
+A mannequin arm left in the evidence box is later stolen by her and sold on the internet because she needs money for rent.
 The breach of trust led to Vince replacing her with Louis Greene, leaving Vince quite sore about it.